The top 5 mistakes in a case interview (and how to avoid them)

 I often see that candidates refrain from asking anything.
 In the feedback, they then tell me that they fear that asking questions makes them appear weak and not knowledgeable in front of the interviewer.

 Nothing is further from the truth.
-You need to elicit information from the interviewer in order to understand the case, the client, and the problem same as you would elicit information from actual clients later on the job.
+You need to elicit information from the interviewer to fully understand the case, the client, and the problem in the same way as you would elicit information from actual clients later on the job.
 You need to ask clarifying questions whenever you are unclear, the same as you would ask the CEO clarifying questions later on to make sure you understand them or the issue correctly.

 Case interviews often involve data analysis in the form of exhibit interpretation and math, and candidates should have strong data analysis skills to excel in this type of interview.